Kalai's flag conjecture for locally anti-blocking polytopes: Introduction and main theorem

 \begin{conj}[Kalai's (full) flag conjecture] Any centrally symmetric $d$-dimensional polytope has at least $2^d \cdot d!$ flags, with equality if and only if the polytope is a linear image of a Hanner polytope. \end{conj}

-Recall that a polytope $P$ is called \textit{locally anti-blocking} if for any $x \in P$ and coordinate subspace $H$ of $\RR^d$, $\proj_H P = P \cap H$ for $\proj_H$ the orthogonal projection onto $H$.
+Recall that a polytope $P$ is called \textit{locally anti-blocking} if for any $x \in P$ and coordinate subspace $H$ of $\RR^d$, $\proj_H P = P \cap H$ for $\proj_H$ the orthogonal projection on $H$.
 Note that a locally anti-blocking polytope need not be centrally symmetric.
-Locally anti-blocking polytopes and 1-unconditional polytopes (i.e. polytopes symmetric w.r.t. reflection about any coordinate hyperplane) are a natural subclass for testing conjectures: for example, Mahler's conjecture \cite{artstein2023geometric,saint1980volume} and Godbersen's conjecture \cite{artstein2023geometric,sadovsky2023godbersen} have been verified for this subclass, and the Hadwiger-Boltyanski illumination conjecture has been settled in the related class of 1-symmetric polytopes (\cite{tikhomirov2017illumination}, see also \cite{sun2024illuminating,sun2024illumination}).
-Recently \cite{sanyal2023kalai,chambers2022note}, the $3^d$ conjecture was also proven for locally anti-blocking polytopes, and the flag conjecture was proven \cite{faifman2023volume} for 1-unconditional polytopes (albeit without the equality case).
+Locally anti-blocking polytopes and their various subclasses are natural families for testing conjectures: for example, Saint-Raymond \cite{saint1980volume} proved Mahler's conjecture for 1-unconditional polytopes (i.e. polytopes symmetric w.r.t. reflection about any coordinate hyperplane), and Artstein-Avidan, Sadovsky and Sanyal \cite{artstein2023geometric} generalized the result to locally anti-blocking polytopes; in the same paper \cite{artstein2023geometric} the authors also prove Godbersen's conjecture for the so-called anti-blocking bodies, later generalized by Sadovsky \cite{sadovsky2023godbersen} to locally anti-blocking bodies.
+The Hadwiger-Boltyanski illumination conjecture has been settled by Tikhomirov \cite{tikhomirov2017illumination} in another subclass, namely 1-symmetric polytopes; see also the works of Sun and Vritsiou \cite{sun2024illuminating,sun2024illumination}.

+Recently, Sanyal and Winter, and independently Chambers and Portnoy \cite{sanyal2023kalai,chambers2022note}, proved the $3^d$ conjecture for locally anti-blocking polytopes; and Faifman, Vernicos and Walsh \cite{faifman2023volume} proved the flag conjecture for 1-unconditional polytopes (albeit without the equality case).
 The proof in \cite{faifman2023volume} uses highly non-elementary tools from Funk geometry.
 The main theorem of this paper is a strengthening of this result, and equally importantly, has an elementary inductive proof.
 Recall that generalized Hanner polytopes are defined similarly to Hanner polytopes, with the addition that in $\RR^1$ any segment with $0$ in its interior is also defined to be generalized Hanner.
 A locally anti-blocking polytope is called \textit{proper} if the origin is in its interior.

 \begin{theorem} Any $d$-dimensional proper locally anti-blocking polytope has at least $2^d \cdot d!$ flags, with equality if and only if the polytope is a generalized Hanner polytope. \end{theorem}